-Most people live frustrated lives because they live to please themselves all the time.
+Most people are frustrated in their lives because they exist to please themselves all the time.
 Paul calls this “living according to the flesh.”
 All they think about is the next adventure, the next purchase, or the next fix that will make them happy.
 They spend all of their time and resources pursuing things that bring temporary pleasure at best.
 The flesh promises instant satisfaction, but like sugar, leaves you lower than you were before you had it.

 There is a battle that rages in every believer every day between the flesh and the Spirit.
 We are exposed and tempted all day long to products and experiences that promise to change our lives but never do.
 How do we win the battle over those urges?
 Through the power of the Holy Spirit working in us.
 We don’t fight spiritual battles with physical weapons.
 We go to the heavenliness and seek the divine power of Jesus over the struggles that we are fighting.